opensourceworks-org/object-storage-proxy/README.md

 - [x] config for #threads in ProxyServerConfig
 - [ ] also pass path and method to python callbacks and cache by token/bucket/path/method (identity based access/cache)
 - [x] option to disable upstream/peer certificate validation (for development, not production!)
-- [ ] expose proxy server and services configuration to python
+- [ ] expose pingora proxy server and services configuration to python
-- [ ] option to drop proxy headers (x-forwarded-proto, x-forwarded-host, ..)
+- [x] drop proxy headers (x-forwarded-proto, x-forwarded-host, ..) for signing